moranneil/pands-final-project-2019/README.md

 ## Background

 The Iris flower data set was put forward by the British biologist and statistician Ronald Fisher in 1936.
-This is an example of a multivarience data set.
+This is an example of a multivarience data set, multivarience data sets reduce the probably of type 1 errors in statisicaly analysis.
+Multivariance data sets analysis are almost always performed in software.

 ![Ronald Fisher](Images/Ronald-Fisher.JPG "Ronald Fisher")